SUBTLE QUALITIES OF TOXINS

 Most of the toxic metals, for example, are difficult to eliminate, so they are problematic.
 Some chemical toxins are easy to eliminate, whereas some others are very difficult, such as trichloroethylene and some antibiotics.
-These are usually the first toxins to be banned by Environmental Protection Agencies around the world, as they do a lot of damage.

 3. Toxins can affect just one part of the body, such as the skin or the liver.
 Other toxins affect every cell of the body.
 This can be important to help evaluate the overall toxicity of a poison.

 4. Dosage can matter greatly with toxins.
 A very small amount of some toxins such as caffeine, again, may not be a problem, whereas a larger amount can cause severe acute and/or chronic toxicity.
 Alcohol, marijuana and many drugs are of this nature.